yohanis-ke/event-only/README.md

 The entire purpose of this view is to render a piece of a webpage, and to do so potentially many times.
 For this reason it is called a [partial](http://guides.rubyonrails.org/layouts_and_rendering.html#using-partials) view.
 We indicate this by having an underscore at the start of the file name (`_single_location.html.erb`).

 Also notice that, in our partial, `location` is a local variable, not an instance variable.
 This is because the partial's job is to render whatever we give it, and we won't always have an instance variable called `@location`.
+We could have called it anything.

 >You'd be less likely to see a partial named `_single_location.html.erb` in the real world.
 It would more likely be called `_location.html.erb`.
 We're doing this for clarity, so stick with it for now.